Hannah Vermeersch: Club and state rowing

 Vermeersch competes in sweep-oared boats.
 She was coached by Rebecca Sattin and won a rowing scholarship from the Western Australian Institute of Sport.
 Her senior club rowing has been from the West Australian Rowing Club.

 Vermeersch was first selected to represent Western Australia in the women's youth eight in 2010 contesting the Bicentennial Cup at the Interstate Regatta within the Australian Rowing Championships.
-From 2011 to 2015 and then in 2017 & 2018 she rowed in Western Australia's senior women's eights contesting the Queen's Cup at the Interstate Regatta.
+From 2011 to 2015 and then in 2017 and 2018 she rowed in Western Australia's senior women's eights contesting the Queen's Cup at the Interstate Regatta.

 In West Australian Rowing Club colours she contested national titles at the Australian Rowing Championships on a number of occasions.
 In 2012 in West Lakes, she raced for the coxless pair championship with Alexandra Hagan and finished second.
 The 2013 she raced in that same event with Lucy Stephan and finished sixth and in 2014 with Sophie Sutherland placing seventh.
 She contested the coxless four title in an Australian selection composite in 2014 and was beaten out for the gold by a visiting Californian crew.